 Local legends from Augustenborg area would often mention Bound Fire phenomena – a magic spell would be put in a tree, a large stone or another prominent object in the landscape.
 This object will attract lightning strikes and thereby protect the nearby houses.
 The energy from the lightning strikes goes into the ground and spreads into the underground network of Embryo-core, thereby nuturing it.

-The above-mentioned tree had a Bound fire in its roots for several hundred years.
+The above-mentioned tree stump had a Bound fire in its roots for several hundred years.
 But in 2019 a big thunderstorm has broken out above Als.
 It resulted in an enormously powerful lightning discharge, called blue jet, being channeled into the Embryo-core network.
 In the process the tree had collapsed and fragments of the network became exposed.
-A fragment of an actual Embryo-core formation can be seen in the root system of the fallen tree.
+A fragment of an actual Embryo-core formation can be seen in the stump.

 Inside a cradle the child sleeps.
 His dreams are shaping the flow of time.
 In the dream the time moves differently: it is a constant deja vu of recognizing the present moment as you move into the future.
 The landscape changes and millenia pass.
 The water rises and withdraws, the glaciers pass and forests grow.
 The child calmly sleeps in the pulsating waves of time.
 You are standing in the place of an ancient burial mound.
 Made around 6000 years ago during the time of Neolith it has been slowly eroded by time, human activities and water.
 A perfectly shaped Embryo-core formation has recently surfaced from the mound.
 The structure and color of each circular formation around the child was shaped during the period of one or several million years.
 If you have taken a blue-white stone from the Red Palace, please place it around the cradle.
 Alternatively, find another small stone on the shore and leave it near the cradle.
 Look around you.
 Think of the forest, the coast and the flint.
 Feel the enormous spans of time passing through this landscape.
 We are short-term guests on this planet.